kaurharkirat24/whats-on-netflix/README.md

 🎬 Whats-On-Netflix
 "Because data is the new blockbuster."

-Ever wondered what’s really trending on Netflix?
+Ever wondered what’s trending, timeless, or hidden in Netflix’s massive content library?
-Whats-On-Netflix is an interactive analytics dashboard that takes Netflix’s massive content library and turns it into visual stories.
+Whats-On-Netflix is your personal analytics dashboard that turns Netflix data into visual stories.
-With a Flask-powered backend, a Netflix-inspired HTML/CSS UI, and Matplotlib visualizations, this project blends design, storytelling, and analytics into one binge-worthy experience.
+With a Flask-powered backend, a Netflix-inspired HTML/CSS frontend, and Matplotlib-powered visualizations, it lets you explore genre trends, release patterns, country-specific content, and audience ratings — all in one binge-worthy interface.

-📊 Features
+🚀 Features

-📈 Genre Popularity Analysis – See which genres dominate Netflix globally.
+📈 Genre Popularity Analysis – Discover which genres dominate Netflix.

-🗓 Release Year Trends – Spot the golden years of Netflix content production.
+🗓 Release Year Trends – Spot the golden years of content production.

-🌍 Country-Based Insights – Discover which countries contribute the most content.
+🌍 Country-Based Insights – See which countries contribute the most titles.

 ⭐ Rating Distribution – Explore how Netflix titles score with audiences.

-🎨 Netflix-Style Frontend – Styled UI inspired by Netflix’s iconic design.
+🎨 Netflix-Inspired Design – UI modeled after the iconic Netflix look.

-⚡ Flask Backend – Fast and responsive data-driven web app.
+⚡ Flask-Powered Backend – Fast, responsive, and data-driven.

 🛠 Tech Stack

 Backend: Flask (Python)

-Frontend: HTML, CSS (Netflix-inspired theme)
+Frontend: HTML, CSS (Netflix-themed)

 Data Visualization: Matplotlib

+📢Future Enhancements

+✅ Interactive visualizations (Plotly / Chart.js)

+✅ Search and filter by genre/year

+✅ Recommendation engine for similar titles

+💡 About the Project

+This project is part of my portfolio to demonstrate full-stack development + data analytics skills.
+It merges backend logic, frontend design, and visualization to create a product-like experience for exploring real-world datasets.
-Dataset: Netflix Titles Dataset (Kaggle)
+Dataset: Netflix Titles Dataset – Kaggle